RonenNess/GeonBit.UI/README.md

 - Added msg boxes counter to msg boxes utility + a getter to check if there's anything opened.
 - Added extra margin property to allow better control on entities selection.
 - Fixed the annoying selection gap in lists and dropdown (clicking right between the lines).
+- Fixed disposing render targets properly + adding the IDisposable API to UserInterface and Panels.

 ## Credits